SLUR-m-Py/SLURPY/README.md

 ```

 ### Caluclating a memory profile
 SLUR(M)-py has two arguments to control RAM usage, the “--memory”  and the “–xmx” inputs, which control the maximum memory across any processes submitted to SLURM and the amount of memory allocated to Java, used in .hic file creation by juicer’s pre command (respectively).
 By default, the memory argument is not set.
-To help set this argument, from a completed run of SLUR(M)-py, a profile of the memory usage per process within the pipeline can be caluclated using the [memoryprofile.py](https://github.com/SLUR-m-Py/SLURPY/blob/main/memoryprofile.py) scirpt.
+To help set this argument, from a completed run of SLUR(M)-py, a profile of the memory usage per process within the pipeline can be calculated using the [memoryprofile.py](https://github.com/SLUR-m-Py/SLURPY/blob/main/memoryprofile.py) script.
+This script is automatically called after a run of SLUR(M)-py, generating a memory profile for the run.

 ```
 ## Call the memory profile script, no arguments are needed.